rhnvrm/stock-market-circulars/hugo-site/content/circulars/sebi/2025/sebi-2025-11-28-423592df8b05c0d9-sebi-order-for-compliance-notice-of-attachment-of-demat-account-for-recovery-cer.md

 stocks:
 - SMSTECHSOFT
 tags:
-- recovery-certificate
+- attachment
-- demat-attachment
+- compliance
 - enforcement
-- sms-techsoft
-- compliance
+- recovery
 title: SEBI Order for Compliance – Notice of Attachment of Demat Account for Recovery Certificate No. 5640 of 2022 against Mitesh Kaniyalal Thakkar
 ---